celo-org/build-with-celo-hackathon/Crypto-Ride/README.md

   Escrow component is built into the ride share architecture of the ride manager contract.
 Before a passenger announces a ride, they must approve the ride price from the token contract that will be used as payment.
 This in turn grants the escrow to transfer funds on behive of the passenger.
 Funds are held until one of two events.

-  - No drivers accept the ride, forcing the passenger to cancel and resubmit, in which funds are returned.
+  - No drivers accept the ride.
+Forcing the passenger to cancel and resubmit, in which funds are returned.

   - Driver accepts and completes the ride, having the escrow payout the driver upon passenger drop off.